Deaf-friendly morning routines

 Ear wax management and ear health

 Taking care of your child’s ears is an important part of maintaining their hearing health.
-Here are some practical tips to help keep their ears clean and healthy: ✅ What to Do: Let the ears clean themselves: Ears are self-cleaning.
+Here are some practical tips to help keep their ears clean and healthy: What to do: Let the ears clean themselves: Ears are self-cleaning.
 Wax naturally moves out of the ear canal on its own.
-Wipe the outer ear: […]
+Wipe the outer ear: Use […]

 NAPLAN adjustments & right to sit test